RESNA Standards Committee on Emergency Stair Travel Devices for Individuals with Disabilities (ESTD)

 Click here to access the RESNA Position Paper on the Use of Evacuation Chairs.

-The RESNA Standards Committee on Emergency Stair Travel Devices (ESTD) will meet virtually on Wednesday, April 27, 2016 from 2:00-3:00pm Eastern.
-Currently, the ESTD Committee has underrepresented interest categories; in particular, there is a lack of consumers, building owners and managers, code developers/code enforcement, insurance, and testing organizations and facilities.
+The RESNA Standards Committee on Emergency Stair Travel Devices (ESTD) has received approval from the American National Standards Institute (ANSI) to publish a new version of their standard known as ED-1: American National Standard for Evacuation Devices–Volume 1: Emergency Stair Travel Devices Used by Individuals with Disabilities.
+ESTD is planning their next virtual meeting, and it will be announced soon.
+Meetings are open to anyone; voting on documents requires membership.
+Participants from diverse interest categories are encouraged to participate.
+Currently, the ESTD Committee has underrepresented interest categories; in particular, there is a lack of consumers, building owners and managers, insurance, and testing organizations and facilities.
 For more information about committee participation, please contact the ESTD officers or Yvonne Meding.

 Chair: Glenn Hedman